whatifif/handgesture/README.md

 - Need more data in training for various situations of the hand.
 Such as, different skin color, hand size, brightness, and oculus issues.
 This might modify the model struture if needed

+- Advanced training method so as not to require too many data sets for training such as 3D model of hand for training

+- Propagation of Standard way of Hand Gestures for future remotely-controlled devices

+## P.S.
+What will be the future of AI world?
+There will be no work which people have to do for living.
+So rather than compete for a limited resources, lets focus on making our resources rich and share those rich resources.
+Human will be multiplanetary species in future and there are infinite number of planets out there in universe.
+Let AI work for us, human and lets enjoy our lives.

 ### [LICENSE](/LICENSE)
 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007